 The bottom-up approach of the framework enables the incremental integration of new behavior components with diverse underlying methods into a coherent decision-making system.
 The extension introduced in this work allows for the addition of new components, even if they are not fully matured or rely on experimental methods, without compromising overall system safety.
 The modular structure also supports the inclusion of multiple fallback layers, ensuring graceful degradation in the face of unforeseen faults.

 By explicitly defining the conditions under which a behavior component is considered safe, the responsibility for system safety is shifted to the verifiers used by the algorithm.
-This is a crucial advancement towards safe autonomous systems as the overall safety of the system now mainly depends on the assumptions made by these verifiers.
+This marks a crucial advancement towards safe autonomous systems, as the overall safety of the system now primarily depends on the assumptions made by these verifiers.